DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-deprecation-policy.md

 ## Overview

-At Datadog, we understand the importance of maintaining a robust and up-to-date mobile development ecosystem for our clients.
-To ensure the continued improvement and stability of our mobile SDKs, we have established a mobile deprecation policy.
+Datadog understands the importance of maintaining a robust and up-to-date mobile development ecosystem for you.
+The following mobile deprecation policy ensures the continued improvement and stability of Datadog mobile SDKs.
 We aim to align our deprecation practices with industry best practices while ensuring a reasonable transition period for our clients.

 ## Versioning